AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/05 - Exposure_Level.md

 ### 🛠️ 1.
 Windows 11 Update

-**Notes: Ensures the OS and built-in applications are up to date with the latest security patches, reducing exposure to known vulnerabilities.**
+**Ensures the OS and built-in applications are up to date with the latest security patches, reducing exposure to known vulnerabilities.**

 | Field                | Value                                     |
 |----------------------|-------------------------------------------|